Health-Union/snowshu/docs/source/user_documentation/user_documentation.rst

 Creating An Incremental Replica
 ------------------

-You have already built a replica but made some changes in ``replica.yml`` file.
-Instead of building a new replica, you can apply changes to the existing replica.
+There's a simple way to rebuild an existing replica in case the ``replica.yml`` file has been changed.
+Instead of building a brand new replica, you can apply changes to the existing one.
 Incremental replica creates relations and loads data only for new entries found in ``replica.yml`` file, which are not already present in target replica image.
+The target for the incremental replica is actually a docker image name, which you can find by typing:

+>>> docker images

+It usually starts with ``snowshu_replica_``.
 So for a replica named *hamburger-sandwich*:

 >>> snowshu create -i snowshu_replica_hamburger-sandwich